eguahlak/2016b-sem4-article-template/README.md

 In example code in Java it is quite ok to `throws Exception` in order to remove `try -- catch` blocks if they don't contribute to the explanation.
 Remember to include the Kotlin version also.
 It is a very good idea to refactor Kotlin code if it was generated from Java code.

+## Pitfalls and hacks

+Describe the pitfalls you have encountered when experimenting with the feature.
+Also describe hacks that will help you out where features behave oddly.
+Argue why it could not be done the *real* way.

+## List of sources

+List and rate the sources you have found with useful information about the feature.

+## List of dead ends

+List the sources to avoid when exploring the feature.
+Either because they are dead ends, waste of time or directly misleading.